tgbot-collection/SearchGram/Docker.md

 docker-compose up -d
 ```

-Now you can talk to your friends and search in your bot.
+Once you have completed the previous steps, you can talk to your friends and search in your bot.

+You can also use http://localhost:7700 to access the MeiliSearch Web UI.

-If you configure sync id, you can monitor sync status in Saved Messages.
+If you have configured the sync ID, you can monitor the sync status in the Saved Messages.